How To Hike Devils Bridge Trail In Sedona, Arizona

 Light scrambling section on the hike

-5. Take A Sharp Left Turn
+5. Sharp Left Turn

 Series of steps made from natural rocks and erosion